oracle/weblogic-deploy-tooling/documentation/1.9/content/samples/wtc-model.md

      WtcServerSideHelper:
        Target: admin
        ClassName: wlstest.functional.core.wtc.conversation.common.apps.Helper.WtcServerSideHelperImpl
+   # Main MBean required for a connection between WebLogic and Tuxedo
    WTCServer:
      myWTCServer:
        Target: admin
+       # Used to configure services exported by a local Tuxedo access point.
        WTCExport:
          'WTCExportedService-1':
+           # The remote name of this service.
            ResourceName: QaWls2Conv2
+           # The name used to identify an exported service
            RemoteName: QaWls2Conv2
            EJBName: tuxedo.services.QaTux2wlsConvHome
+           # The name of the local access point that exports this service.
            LocalAccessPoint: LocalAccessPoint2
          'WTCExportedService-2':
            ResourceName: QaWls1Conv2